 Please note: Some military service records were affected by the 1973 fire at the St. Louis facility (the National Personnel Records Center was heavily damaged in certain areas).
 Approximately 80% of the records of Army personnel who served from 1912 to 1960 were destroyed.
 For more information and what to do if the records you are searching for were destroyed, please see the National Personnel Records Center.

-Requests for Medals: If you are requesting medals that you qualified for, but never received, you must contact the branch of service in which you served.
-Exception: For Air Force (including Army Air Corps) and Army personnel, the National Personnel Records Center will verify the awards to which a veteran is entitled and forward the request with the verification to the appropriate service department for issuance of the medals.
+Requests for Medals: The National Personnel Records Center will verify the awards to which a veteran is entitled and forward the request with the verification to the appropriate service department for issuance of the medals.